GovReady/govready-q/deployment/rhel/README.md

     listen_addresses = '*'

+Enable remote connections to the database *only* from the web server and *only* encrypted with TLS by editing `/var/lib/pgsql/data/pg_hba.conf` and adding the line:

+    hostssl all all webserver.hostname.com md5

 Generate a self-signed certificate:

-    openssl req -new -newkey rsa:2048 -days 365 -nodes -x509 -keyout /var/lib/pgsql/data/server.key -out /var/lib/pgsql/data/server.crt -subj '/C=US/CN=dbserver.hostname.com'
+    openssl req -new -newkey rsa:2048 -days 365 -nodes -x509 -keyout /var/lib/pgsql/data/server.key -out /var/lib/pgsql/data/server.crt -subj '/CN=dbserver.hostname.com'
     chmod 600 /var/lib/pgsql/data/server.{key,crt}
     chown postgres.postgres /var/lib/pgsql/data/server.{key,crt}

+(Be sure to replace `webserver.hostname.com` and `dbserver.hostname.com` with your web and database servers's hostnames.)

 Copy the certificate to the web server so that the web server can make trusted connections to the database server:

     cat /var/lib/pgsql/data/server.crt
     # place on web server at /home/govready-q/pgsql.crt

-Enable remote connections to the database *only* from the web server and *only* encrypted with TLS by editing `/var/lib/pgsql/data/pg_hba.conf` and adding the line:

-    hostssl all all webserver.hostname.com md5

 Then restart the database: